AbhinavShaw09/Customer-Management-System/README.md

 # Customer-Management-System

-A Customer management system built using djnago, DRF and Bootstrap
+A Customer management system built using djnago, DRF and React js